 Students may transfer two (2) courses (8 units) toward their PhD degree requirements from the UCSB MA program without petition.
 UCSB MA students may petition the Graduate Advisor to have an additional course (4 units) counted toward their PhD requirements.
-Such appeals must be made prior to enrolling in the desired course and will only be considered for those students who provide compelling evidence that their MA thesis will be completed by the beginning of June in Year 2.
+Such petitions must be made prior to enrolling in the desired course and will only be considered for those students who provide compelling evidence that their MA thesis will be completed by the beginning of June in Year 2 (e.g., all data is collected by Winter of Year 1, a data analysis and writing plan indicates on-time completion, and advisor provides assurance of on-time completion.)
 These PhD-credited courses must be above and beyond those courses fulfilling the requirements of the MA degree.
 That is, courses cannot "double count" toward both degrees simultaneously.